pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 (adjective-5)( Changed From MCQ to classify sentence)

 # Classify the statements -3

+Identify the degree of comparison for the below sentence.

 Positive

 ```
 The pen is light.
-She is very beautiful.
+She is a beautiful girl.
 Arjun is a strong boy.
 India is a democratic country.
 ```